-When UFT opens, it checks for registered Testing Agents and displays their environments in the Add-in Manager.
-The UFT user can select an add-in, which instructs UFT to load support for that environment by creating the Testing Agent COM object.
-For more information on the Add-in Manager dialog box, see the Micro Focus Unified Functional Testing Add-ins Guide.
+When UFT One opens, it checks for registered Testing Agents and displays their environments in the Add-in Manager.
+The UFT One user can select an add-in, which instructs UFT One to load support for that environment by creating the Testing Agent COM object.
+For more information on the Add-in Manager dialog box, see the UFT One Help Center.

 This argument must be the same as the name that you provide in the following locations: